 Balanced Scorecard Diagram

-A Balanced Scorecard diagram can be created at any level from an organization level through to an initiative (project) level, and any number of diagrams can be created.
-The diagrams and the elements they contain can be placed into a Package at appropriate levels in the Project Browser.
-The Toolbox page for the diagram comes with a time saving Balanced Scorecard Pattern that can be used to create the elements and the diagram ready for the analyst to complete.
-All four dimensions are supported and Objectives, Measures, Targets and Initiatives can be added as text and formatted as required.
+A Balanced Scorecard diagram can be created at any level, from an organization level through to an initiative (project) level.
+Any number of diagrams can be created within a project.
+The diagrams and the elements they contain can be placed into a Package at appropriate levels in the Browser window.
+The Toolbox page for the diagram comes with a time-saving Balanced Scorecard Pattern that can be used to create the elements and the diagram, ready for the analyst to complete.
+All four dimensions are supported, and Objectives, Measures, Targets and Initiatives can be added as text and formatted as required.

 Learn More: Balanced Scorecard Diagram